ylu8888/Bipedal-FTST-Walker/README.md

 # Bipedal-FTST-Walker
-Bipedal "FT-ST" Walker: Built a bipedal robot with ultrasonic sensing capable of walking around, programmed using the software prototyping platform, Arduino.
+Bipedal "FT-ST" Walker: Built a bipedal robot with ultrasonic sensing capable of walking around, programmed using C++ with the software prototyping platform, Arduino.

 Coursework: Semester-long project with team of 4.
 Final Grade: 100%.
 Received _the Best Prototype Award_